Typical distances in a geometric model for complex networks: Introduction

 \subsection{A geometric framework for complex networks}

-Recently, Krioukov et al.~\cite{ar:Krioukov} introduced a geometric framework in order to represent the inherent inhomogeneity of a complex network.
+Recently, Krioukov et al.~\cite{ar:Krioukov} introduced a geometric framework in order to describe the inherent inhomogeneity of a complex network.
 Their basic assumption is that the intrinsic hierarchies that are present in a complex network induce a tree-like structure.
 This suggests that the geometry of a complex network is hyperbolic.

-The most common representations of the hyperbolic plane are the upper-half plane representation $\{z=x+iy \ : \ y > 0 \}$ as well as the Poincar\'e unit disk which is simply the open disk of radius one, that is, $\{(u,v) \in \mathbb{R}^2 \ : \ 1-u^2-v^2 > 0 \}$.
-Both spaces are equipped with the hyperbolic metric; in the former case this is ${dx^2 + dy^2\over y^2}$ whereas in the latter this is ${4}~{du^2 + dv^2\over (1-u^2-v^2)^2}$.
-It is well-known that the (Gaussian) curvature in both cases is equal to $-1$ and that the two spaces are isometric.
-In fact, there are more representations of the hyperbolic plane of curvature $-1$, which are isometrically equivalent to the above two.
-We will denote by $\mathbb{H}^2$ the class of these spaces.
+There are several representations of the hyperbolic plane.
+In this paper, we shall use the Poincar\'e unit disk representation, which is simply the open disk of radius one, that is, $\{(u,v) \in \mathbb{R}^2 \ : \ 1-u^2-v^2 > 0 \}$, which is equipped with the hyperbolic metric: ${4}~{du^2 + dv^2\over (1-u^2-v^2)^2}$.
+This is the standard formulation of the hyperbolic plane.

+In particular, a suitable integration of the metric shows that the length of a circle of radius $r$ (centered at the origin) is $2\pi~\sinh (r)$, whereas the area of this circle (centered at the origin) is $2\pi (\cosh ( r) - 1)$.
+Hence, a fundamental difference with the Euclidean plane is that volumes grow exponentially.

 We are now ready to give the definition of the basic model introduced in~\cite{ar:Krioukov}.
-Consider the Poincar\'e disk representation of the hyperbolic plane.
-Let $N$ be the number of vertices of the random graph, of which we assume that it tends to infinity.
+Consider the Poincar\'e disk representation of the hyperbolic plane $H^{2}_{-1}$.
+Let $N$ be the number of vertices of the random graph, and we assume that $N\to \infty$.
 Consider also some fixed constant $\nu >0$ and let $R>0$ satisfy $N= \nu e^{R /2}$.
-It turns out that this parameter determines the average degree of the random graph.
-Let $\V := \{ v_1,\ldots, v_N \}$ be the set of vertices, where each $v_i$ is a point selected randomly and independently from the disk of radius $R$ centered at the origin of the Poincar\'e disk $O$; we denote this disk by $\D$.
+It turns out that the parameter $\nu$ determines the average degree of the random graph.
+Consider the disk $\D$ of hyperbolic radius $R$ centered at the origin of the Poincar\'e disk (that is, the set of points of the Poincar\'e disk at hyperbolic distance at most $R$ from its origin).

-Each of these points is distributed as follows.
-Assume that a random point $u$ has \emph{polar} coordinates $(r, \theta)$.
+Let $\V := \{ v_1,\ldots, v_N \}$ be a binomial point process on $\D$.
+This is a random set of points of size $N$ that are the outcomes of the $i.i.d.$ random variables $v_1,\ldots , v_N$ taking values on $\D$.
+(We will be referring to the random variables $v_i$ as vertices, meaning their outcomes on $\D$.)
+More specifically, assume that $v_1$ has \emph{polar} coordinates $(r, \theta)$.
 The angle $\theta$ is uniformly distributed in $(0,2\pi]$ and the probability density function of $r$, which we denote by $\rho_N (r)$, is determined by a parameter $\alpha >0$ and is equal to